-We have a variety of different conservatory styles for you to choose from, as well creating some very bespoke designs if you’re looking for a custom built conservatory to suit your house and garden.
+We have a variety of conservatory styles for you to choose from, as well as being able to create bespoke designs if you’re looking for a custom-built conservatory to suit your home and garden.
 Below are some examples of the different types we can create.

 This is a very popular style of conservatory.
 Its bay windows give it the appearance of being curved and it is particularly suitable for period properties, but it will suit any home – hence its popularity.

 A traditional three-facet front has three windows in its bay.
 A five-facet front is also available, and this gives more space inside as well as giving a smoother look.

 This is a flat-fronted style of conservatory that utilises floor space well.

 It is square or rectangular inside, while its sloping roof and modern looks help make it suitable for most properties.

 A P-shape conservatory combines the lean-to and Victorian styles to create a versatile and visually stunning open space.
 This shape is better suited to larger, detached properties.

 Because the P-shape extends in different directions, it can be considered as consisting of two separate areas – perhaps a lounge area and a children’s play area, for example.